lisamelton/other_video_transcoding/README.md

     other-transcode /Rips/Movie.mkv

-On completion that command creates two files in the current working directory:
+On completion that command creates two files in the current working directory (unless you set a different path with `--output`):

     Movie.mkv
     Movie.mkv.log